The Smithy Lane Stompers

 jigging ... (creative motor responses)

-the result was 'organised sound' (rhythmic, melodic, harmonic and timbral) ... patterns which meant something ... they made sense ... we always thought it was all a bit difficult for cricketers but even the very young soon got the hang of do-ra-me-fa-sol-la-te-do ...
+... the result was a sort of 'organised sound' (rhythmic, melodic, harmonic and timbral) ... patterns which meant something ... they made sense ... we always thought it was all a bit difficult for cricketers and beer drinkers but eventually we realised that even the very young soon got the hang of do-ra-me-fa-sol-la-te-do ...

 The emotional appeal of music came directly from the excitement that built up when patterns of sound were established or anticipated and expectations of pleasure aroused ... but the climatic satisfaction was delayed or disguised by a series of intriguing diversions and unanticipated surprises.
 Music involved deliberately tantalising the listener with heightened expectations before a final resolution.
-Spine tingling, intense arousal came from anticipating the release from tension as dopamine kicked in ... was this the chemistry of the orgasm?
+Spine tingling, intense arousal came from anticipating the release from tension as dopamine kicked in ... we facetiously suggested that this maybe the chemistry of the orgasm?

-improvisation; spontaneous creative unwritten collective self expression, which posed an intriguing challenge for players and listeners alike as surprisingly coherent musical trajectories emerged from a spontaneous, apparently chaotic environment
+improvisation; spontaneous creative unwritten collective self expression, which posed an intriguing challenge for players and listeners alike as surprisingly coherent musical trajectories emerged from an apparently chaotic environment

 swing; buoyant, detached, floating, melodic & rhythmic trajectories, away from the 'ground beat', resulting in a lilt, which was difficult to describe but unmistakable when heard and felt, the manifestation of the tension & release created by the interaction of juxtaposed rhythmic lines.

-But forget the words ... we had to feel the haunting blues ... incredible spontaneity and unfathomable swing ... apparently chaotic but excitingly coherent ... for dancing ... and the girls too always loved to 'jive' to this exotica.
+But forget the words ... we had to feel the haunt of the blues ... incredible spontaneity and unfathomable swing ... fearfully undisciplined but excitingly coherent ... special music for dancing ... and the girls too always loved to 'jive' to this exotica.

-From Humph's Parlophones we graduated to the real thing ... the Hot 7 and Potato Head Blues was our next prized purchase... we found kindred spirits at The King's School and even Mama loved Louis ... and then inevitably Black Bottom Stomp and Jelly Roll ... we became avid listeners and more ... the appeal of primordial rhythm and participation ... rhythm the most basic element of music originating in the co-ordination of body movement of both predator & prey ... the distinction between listening and playing was unnatural, modern and Western ... we were onto the real thing.
+From Humph's Parlophones we graduated to the original real thing ... the Hot 5 & 7s and Potato Head Blues was our next prized purchase... we found kindred spirits at The King's School and even Mama loved Louis ... and then inevitably Black Bottom Stomp and Jelly Roll ... we became avid listeners and more ... the appeal of primordial rhythms and participation ... rhythm the most basic element of music originating in the co-ordination of body movement of both predator & prey ... the distinction between listening and playing was unnatural, modern and Western ... we were onto the real McCoy.

 But we were always irked by the thought ... if this old music sounded so good to listen too ... what would it be like to actually play it?

-This was the time the music of the Blues had a new lease of life in America as the black kids were dancing to Rhythm & Blues and then Rock 'n' Roll ... and then all hell broke loose with The Beatles and Eric Clapton ... and everything changed ... opportunities to play jazz were zilch ... in any case there were always other priorities monopolising any spare time.
+This was the time the music of The Blues had a new lease of life in America as the black kids were dancing to Rhythm & Blues and then Rock 'n' Roll ... and then all hell broke loose with Bill Haley, Elvis, The Beatles and Eric Clapton ... and everything changed ... opportunities to play the good old jazz were zilch ... in any case there were always other priorities monopolising any spare time.

-Most of the kids in those days had guitars and played Skiffle, learned in a day, but many were bent on earning a living, they had to follow the money trail when some of the others went rockin' ... nobody was trying to make a living in playing this jazz stuff ... although it was rumored vast fortunes were being made from 'Rock'?
+Most of the kids who played in those days had guitars and played Skiffle ... learned in a day ... but many others were bent on earning a living, they had to follow the money trail when the others went rockin' ... nobody was trying to make a living in playing this jazz stuff ... although it was rumored vast fortunes were being made from 'Rock'?

-But Rock wasn't music easily understood ... the rhythms didn't seem right to the jazzers.
-The swing thing messed with the beat and messed with the Blues feeling.
+But Rock wasn't music easily understood for us ... the rhythms didn't seem right to the jazzers.
+The swing thing messed with the beat and messed with The Blues feeling.
 Rock sounded different?
-It wasn't clear that Rock was just another route back to the blues.
+Was Rock was just another route back to The Blues, but straight no messing?.

-From the 1950s to 1992 there had been a sort of listening sequence when time was squeezed from the real work in putting crumbs on the table -
+From the 1950s to 1992 there was a sort of listening sequence when time was squeezed from the real work in putting crumbs on the table -

 Over the Rainbow - Judy Garland - Harold Arlen, 'Wizard of Oz', 1939.
-Our first musical orgasm, beautiful girl, exquisite voice and a connoisseur creator of ubiquitous 32 bar theatre songs ... with those octave jumps and a terrific middle 8 … and leading to Berlin, Hoagy, Gershwin, Kern, Porter, Rodgers, Loesser - 'It's Only a Paper Moon', 'Stormy Weather', 'Let's Face the Music and Dance', 'Georgia', 'I got Rhythm', 'Smoke gets in Your Eyes', 'You'd be so Nice to Come Home To', 'You Took Advantage of Me', 'Slow Boat to China' ... and countless others ... this was The Great American Songbook
+Our first musical orgasm, beautiful girl, exquisite voice and a connoisseur creator of ubiquitous 32 bar theatre songs ... with those octave jumps and a terrific middle 8 … and this music issuing from 'the wireless' led to von Tilzer, Berlin, Hoagy, Fats, Gershwin, Kern, Porter, Rodgers, Loesser - 'It's Only a Paper Moon', 'Stormy Weather', 'Roll Along Prairie Moon', 'Easter Parade', 'Georgia', 'Blue Turning Grey over You', 'I got Rhythm', 'Smoke gets in Your Eyes', 'You'd be so Nice to Come Home To', 'You Took Advantage of Me', 'Slow Boat to China' ... and countless others ... this was The Great American Songbook ... and the inspiration for our own personal treasures ...

 Fish Seller - Parlophones - Humph, Wally Fawkes, Bruce Turner, Johnny Pickard, 1955.
-Our first 78 rpm record purchased, to be worn out on our old Garrard turntable, and this old Bechet toon still sounded as fresh and creative 60 years later ... but Humph also played the blues ...
+Our first 78 rpm record purchased, to be worn out on our old Garrard turntable, and this old Bechet toon still sounded as fresh and creative 60 years later ... and Humph also played The Blues ...

 Rock Around the Clock - Bill Haley - a simple 12 bar blues, raw and primitive, like a physical assault, can you imagine the effect on anyone in love with Judy Garland …